-Are you looking at renting an apartment in China?
-As renting a Chinese apartment is likely to be a process far different than anything you have experienced before, I’d like to provide some insider tips and resources to help you.
+Are you looking at renting an apartment in China in 2018?
+As renting a Chinese apartment is likely to be a process far different than anything you have experienced before, so I’d like to provide some insider tips and resources to help you along the way!

 Housing in China

 Whether you need help searching for an apartment in China, knowing what to look for, or even how to sign a fair rental contract in China, this expat guide to housing in China should answer all the questions you have.

 Use the links here in the table of contents to navigate this resource or just scroll down to being reading.
 If you think that we’ve missed anything, please let us know in the comments section at the end!

 Starting Your Search | Apartments in China